 - Vendors can choose their own coordinating officer or switch to a different coordinator when unsatisfactory service is being provided.

 - Vendors should make sure that they have adequate commercial general liability coverage to cover any and all incidents involving off-duty police officers they hire.

 - The salary, payment method and terms of payment are negotiated between the vendor and the coordinator.
 The Police Department does not set the rate of pay for off-duty jobs.

-- The officers hired are expected to provide you with the same level of service they would provide the public while in an off-duty capacity.
+- The officers you hire are expected to provide you with the same level of service they would provide the public while in an on-duty capacity.
 The intent is to have a positive relationship between your business, the Phoenix Police Department and the public.

 - Police marked patrol vehicles can be requested and provided at an additional cost.